Elementary Curriculum

 Curriculum Overview

-The curriculum approaches learning as a process that evolves over time, rather than as a means to an end.
-Education is an opportunity to remove hindrances so that a student's own talents can be nurtured.
-Each year, the content of the curriculum mirrors the students' inner life so they can be guided through their challenges and triumphs.
+Our Elementary Program curriculum approaches learning as a process that evolves over time, rather than as a means to an end.
+The curriculum is viewed in a spiral, a subject is introduced to a student at a point in time, and is circled back upon within the year, and subsequent years, to add layers of complexity and understanding of a topic.
+Each year, the content of the curriculum mirrors the students’ inner lives so they can be guided through their challenges and triumphs.
+By taking an intentional, holistic approach to academics that engages both imagination and will, our lower grades fosters deep learning while growing compassionate classroom communities.
 The diversity of the curriculum empowers students to build an acceptance of a variety of viewpoints, religions, cultures, and lifestyles.

 Curriculum by Grade